-Because it can grow within a bottle of apple cider vinegar and has a hazy, unpleasant appearance, a lot of apple cider vinegar manufacturers actually pasteurize their vinegar to prevent the “mother” from forming.
-Don’t worry, though.
-This change in appearance is perfectly safe.
-It’s recommended to give your bottle a shake to redistribute the “mother” evenly throughout the vinegar.
+Because the mother grows naturally in a bottle of apple cider vinegar and has a hazy, unpleasant appearance, a lot of apple cider vinegar manufacturers actually pasteurize their vinegar to prevent it from forming.
+Don’t worry about the mother, though; this change in appearance is perfectly safe.
+Just give your bottle an occasional shake to redistribute the “mother” evenly throughout the vinegar.
 That will maintain the ACV’s quality.

-We’ve established that apple cider vinegar remains safe to use even after the expiration date, but it’s still important to properly store it to retain the highest quality for an extended period of time.
+We’ve established that apple cider vinegar remains safe to use even after the expiration date, but it’s still important to properly store it.
+That allows the ACV to retain its full quality for an extended period of time.

 How to Properly Store Apple Cider Vinegar

-Although apple cider vinegar has a relatively indefinite shelf life, it’s still important to store it in the proper setting after use.
+Apple cider vinegar has a relatively indefinite shelf life.
+However, it’s still important to store it the right way after you’ve opened the bottle.

 Make sure you tightly twist the cap closed after using your vinegar.
 That will not only maintain the effectiveness of the mother, but will prevent contaminants from getting inside.
-Refrigeration is not necessary, as we’ve mentioned, but you can still store it there if you prefer your vinegar chilled.
+Refrigeration is not necessary, as we’ve mentioned, but you can still keep ACV in the fridge if you prefer your vinegar chilled.

-When you store apple cider vinegar in the right conditions, it should retain its quality for about two years.
-But remember, it should still be safe to consume even when it loses that freshness.
+When you store apple cider vinegar in the right conditions, it will retain its quality for years.
+And it should still be safe to consume even if it’s lost its original taste and aroma.

 So, Can I Consume That Years-Old Bottle of Apple Cider Vinegar?

 If you have an old bottle of apple cider vinegar collecting dust on your shelf, don’t worry too much.
 It should be safe to use in the kitchen, although it will probably taste a lot more acidic than it did when you first bought it.